-Whole body cryotherapy has been rapidly increasing in popularity, but as it is still a new process, a number of myths are still widely believed.
+Whole-body cryotherapy has been rapidly increasing in popularity, but as it is still a relatively new process, a number of myths are still widely believed.
 These are the most common myths, and the actual facts about them.

-A whole body cryotherapy treatment lasts for a maximum of three minutes, which is not enough time for the cold to fully penetrate the body.
-While hands and feet do need to be protected, the process is normally described as a shock or an exciting rush, instead of being painful.
+A whole-body cryotherapy treatment lasts for three to five minutes, which is not enough time for the cold to fully penetrate the body.
+While hands and feet do need to be protected, the process is normally described as a shock, slight tingle or an exciting rush, instead of being painful.